 The seats are all arranged around the dohyō (sand-covered ring, pictured below).
-Women aren’t allowed to touch it, because of some crap about ‘impurity’, which is the only thing about sumo we didn’t like when we found out about it.
+Women aren’t allowed to touch it, because of some crap about ‘impurity’, which is the only thing about sumo I didn’t like when I found out about it.
 Hopefully the rise of feminism and even women’s sumo in Japan will improve things in the near future though.

 The actual wrestling

-Compared to all the limbering up, foot stomping and ceremony beforehand, the action is usually over in minutes, if not seconds.
-But it’s surprisingly tense.
-We were lucky enough to experience a really long one on our last Tokyo trip.
+I was lucky enough to experience a really long one on my last Tokyo trip.
 They were both latched onto each other, perfectly matched in power, for several minutes.

 If you go with someone who lives in Japan who understands it, it’ll make it much better.
 Our friend Tom informed us that Gagamaru Masaru, a Georgian sumo wrestler, is known as ‘Lady Gaga-maru’.
-So he is now our favourite one and we even looked out for him when we were watching it on TV in Naoshima.
-That’s how much we got into it.
+So he is now my favourite one.
+I even looked out for him when we were watching it on TV in Naoshima.
+That’s how much we got into it…

 Save and share: how to watch sumo in Tokyo, Japan

 If you found this post on how to watch sumo in Tokyo and all the things you need to know useful, why not hover over this image and pin to your Pinterest board?